e3w2q/Pangaea-keyboard/build_guide_en.md

 * [Assemble Thumb Module](#assemble-thumb-module)
 * [Install Key switches](#install-key-switches)
 * [Combining Modules](#combining-modules)
+*
 Even if you make a mistake in the order of assembly, it will not be irreversible.
 Please proceed with the assembly with ease.

 ### Assemble the movable Bottom Plate

 First, assemble the movable Bottom Plate, which is the best part of the Pangaea Keyboard, the variable mechanism.

 Then, attach 8mm screws and 8mm spacers at the positions circled in red.
-From the back side, stack the screw heads, bridge plate, bottom plate, and spacers in this order.
+From the back side, stack the screw heads, Bridge Plate, Bottom Plate, and spacers in this order.

 The finished keyboard will look like the picture below.
-It contains a mechanism that allows the pinky and thumb modules to be freely adjusted in relation to the main module.
+It contains a mechanism that allows the pinky and thumb modules to be freely adjusted in relation to Main Module.

 <img src="images/DSCF8710.jpg" alt="picture 3" style="zoom:67%;" />